 Gyudon is a beloved type of fast food in Japan.
 There are three major store chains that are known for their delicious Gyudon: Yoshinoya, Matsuya, and Sukiya.
 It contains thinly sliced beef and sliced onion served on top of plain steamed rice.
-Some people prefer to have egg or cheese as an extra topping!
+Some people prefer to add egg or cheese as an extra topping!

 This meal is so tasty and it is so quick to make!

-What is Gyudon? ( meaning )
+What is Gyudon?

 Gyudon is a meal that has sliced meat on top of rice.
 Gyu means cow or beef and Don is a short word for Donburi which means a large rice bowl.
 When Japanese people want to have a quick and filling meal, Gyudon is one of the first options that we consider.
 Gyudon is served in a lot of different varieties.
 Some people love to add egg, cheese, Kimchi, Natto… There are so many ways that you can try eating Gyudon!